Daily Diary

 The day started with a light drizzle and we had our usual hard ride uphill to get out of Chepstow, which didn't help David's sore leg, but then the weather took a turn for the good and we were having a really nice ride as we followed the meandering A466 along beside the river Wye and through the Wye valley, passing by Tintern Abbey and finally on to Monmouth.

-At Monmouth we made the mistake of continuing on the A466 to get to Hereford, which had loads of wicked hills that David really struggled on and they just made his leg even worse.
+At Monmouth we made the mistake of continuing on to Hereford by staying on the A466, which had loads of wicked hills that David really struggled on and this just made his leg even worse.
 David picked up his first puncture today, and I finally got my broken spoke replaced in Hereford at Phil Prothero cycles, which he did for free (which was very nice of him).
 With the long stop causing David's leg to stiffen up we then continued very slowly along the A49 to Leominster, stopping for the night at the YHA there.

 Day 6 - 15/9/05 Leominster - Alsager

 David's leg was still quite sore in the morning but he felt able to carry on to our next stop at Alsager as it would be mostly flat terrain today.
-It was to be a long day with some light afternoon rain, which started just as we came out of McDonald's (David was suffering withdrawal symptoms) in Shrewsbury and continued right through until Whitchurch, then the heavens opened up and we got thoroughly soaked and both ended up frozen cold.
+It was to be a long day with some light afternoon rain, which started just as we came out of McDonald's (David was suffering withdrawal symptoms) in Shrewsbury and continued right through until Whitchurch, then it got serious as the heavens opened up and we got thoroughly soaked (despite the waterproofs) and both ended up frozen cold.

 We had just passed through Crewe and it was now getting late plus, David was now having serious problems with his leg, so I phoned our hosts Martin and Jane to come and rescue us for the last couple of miles.
 Martin said the B5077 which we were cycling down had frequent accidents as it was unlit and very twisty, it certainly looked dangerous in the dark with the continuing downpour, so we were glad not to be cycling along it.
 On arrival at Martin's we had a luxurious soak in a steaming hot bath while Jane prepared our evening meal and also did all our washing for us.